Rafaellcx/P68e7c718/README.md

 | List user types | http://127.0.0.1:8000/api/type-user/all |

 ## Running the endpoints through Insomnia
-To facilitate testing, I made the file `InsomniaPulses.json` available at the root of the project, which can be imported and executed by `Insomnia`.
+To facilitate testing, I made the file `InsomniaPulses.json` available at the project's root, which can be imported and executed by `Insomnia`.

 ## Comments:
 - Only `users` of type `Administrator` can: